Last Updated on

 The truth is the right scope for you depends on what you want to use it for because if you’re looking for a long-range scope, it might make sense to spend the extra money for a Razor HD Gen II Rifle Scope.

 Hopefully, this guide helped you to navigate the vast offering from Vortex Optics.
-That way, you can narrow down your selection to the perfect scope for you!
+That way, you can narrow down your selection to the perfect scope for your AR15!

 Featured Image Credit: Reis Photography, Shutterstock